Scovill Mfg. Co.

 (All references use the same engraving)

 How to Make Photographs and Descriptive Price List, Scovill Mfg.
 Co., distributed by C.H.
 Codman & Co.
 (Boston, MA), September 1888, p.
-36 (As the Pocket Bicycle)
+36 (As the Pocket Photographic Outfits for Bicyclists)

 How to Make Photographs and Descriptive Price List, The Scovill & Adams Co.
-(New York, NY), January 1889, p.
-34 (as Pocket Photographic Outfit)
+(New York, NY), 1890, p.
+34

 How to Make Photographs and Descriptive Price List, The Scovill & Adams Co.
 (New York, NY), distributed by Horgan, Robey & Co.
 (Boston, MA), June 1891, p.
 32